With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 Whether a routine extraction or surgical it can be done privately.

 There tends to be greater variance in the costs with this option though.
-Each practice has their own pricing structure.
+Each practice has its own pricing structure.

 Some may charge less for a simple incisor extraction than they might if they have to pull out a molar.
 There will likely be a higher cost if you need multiple teeth out rather than just 1.